bluesky-social/atproto-website/content/specs/auth.md

 Authorization Servers may maintain a set of "trusted" clients, identified by `client_id`.
 Because any client could use unverified client metadata to impersonate a better-known app or brand, Authorization Servers should not display such metadata to end users in the Authorization Interface by default.
 Trusted clients can have additional metadata shown, such as a readable name (`client_name`), project URI (`client_uri`, which may have a different domain/origin than `client_id`) and logo (`logo_uri`).
 See the "Security Considerations" section for more details.

-Clients which are only using atproto OAuth for account authentication (without authorization to access PDS resources) should request minimal scopes (see “Scopes” section), but still need to implement most of the authorization flow.
+Clients which are only using atproto OAuth for account authentication (without authorization to access PDS resources) should request minimal scopes (see "Scopes" section), but still need to implement most of the authorization flow.
 In particular, it is critical that they check the `sub` field in a token response to verify the account identity (this is an atproto-specific detail).

 #### Client ID Metadata Document